-Manner of holding shares i.e. Demat (NSDL or CDSL) or Physical Your User ID is a) For Members who hold shares in demat 8 Character DP ID followed by 8 Digit Client ID account with NSDE account with NSDL For example if your DP ID is IN300 and Client ID is 12 then your user ID is IN30012 b) For Members who hold shares in demat 16 Digit Beneficiary ID account with CDSL For example if your Beneficiary ID is 12, then your user ID is 12 c) For Members holding shares in Physical EVEN Number followed by Folio Number Form registered with the Company For example if folio number is 001and EVEN is 116873 then user ID is 116873001
+nner of holding shares i.e. Demat SDL or CDSL) or Physical Your User ID is a) For Members who hold shares in demat account with NSDL 8 Character DP ID followed by 8 Digit Client ID For example if your DP ID is IN300and Client ID is 12 then your user ID is IN30012 b) For Members who hold shares in demat account with CDSL 16 Digit Beneficiary ID For example if your Beneficiary ID is 12 c) For Members holding shares in Physical Form EVEN Number followed by Folio Number registered with the Company For example if folio number is 001and EVEN is 116873 then user ID is 116873001

-- V. Password details for shareholders other than Individual shareholders are given below: - If you are already registered for e-voting, then you can use your existing password to login and cast your vote. - ii.
+V. Password details for shareholders other than Individual shareholders are given below:

+- i.
+If you are already registered for e-voting, then you can use your existing password to login and cast your vote. - ii.
 If you are using NSDL e-voting system for the first time, you will need to retrieve the "initial password" which was communicated to you.
 Once you retrieve your "initial password", you need to enter the "initial password" and the system will force you to change your password. - iii.
 How to retrieve your 'initial password'? - a) If your e-mail ID is registered with your demat account or with the Company, your "initial password" is communicated to you on your e-mail ID.
 Trace the email sent to you from NSDL from your mail box.
 Open the e-mail and open the attachment i.e. .pdf file.
 Open the .pdf file.
 The password to open the pdf file is your 8 digit client ID for NSDL account, last 8 digits of client ID for CDSL account or folio number for shares held in physical form.
 The .pdf file contains your "User ID" and your "initial password".